EdCharbeneau/csharp-functional-workshop-instructions/src/chapters/chapter6.md

 Make the GetHandRank method even more robust by allowing Ranks to be added in any order.

 Find the GetHandRank method and order the Rankings by descending order by their Strength

+    // With Tuples
+    .OrderByDescending(rule => rule.rank)

+    // Without Tuples
-    .OrderByDescending(r => r.Strength)
+    .OrderByDescending(rule => rule.Rank)

 Next, solve the following unit test